jsenv/file-size-impact/readme.md

 ## transformations

 `transformations` parameter is an object used to transform files content before computing their size.
-This parameter is optional with a default value of `{ none: (buffer) => bufer }`.
+This parameter is optional with a default tracking file size without transformation called `none`.

 You can use this parameter to track file size after gzip compression.